-Head over to Google Search Console and hit ‘Start now’.
-If you don’t have any sites already set up on Google Search Console, you will be taken straight to the form to add a new domain.
-Otherwise you can open the dropdown on the top left and select Add property.
+Head over to Google Search Console and click on the "Start now" button.
+If you don’t have any sites set up on Google Search Console already, you will be taken straight to the form to add a new domain.
+Otherwise, you can open the drop down on the top left and select "Add property".

 You can either create a domain property or a URL prefix property on Google Search Console.
 Check out their documentation to understand the difference between these options.
-Plausible works with both options, so it’s completely up to you.
+Plausible Analytics works with both options, so it’s completely up to you.

-The next step is to open the settings for your website on Plausible.
-Scroll down to the section called Google Integration:
+Open the settings for your website on your Plausible Analytics account.
+Scroll down to the settings section called "Google Integration":

 sc-domain: represent domain properties and others are URL prefix properties in Search Console.

-Once you’ve selected your property, hit 'save'.
+Once you’ve selected your property, click on the "Save" button.
 At that point, the integration should be fully functional.